Summer Financial Aid

 - In this example you would receive $1,250 summer 1, $2500 summer 2, and $1,250 summer 3.
 Fall/Spring loan applications will be split evenly between the two semesters.

 - Final approval from the lender must be on record in the Office of Financial Aid and certified on the students account before an Alternative loan may be used as credit towards the bill.
-Loan pre-approval is not satisfactory to use as a credit towards your bill.
+Loan pre-approval is cannot be used as a credit towards your bill.

 - The processing timeline by the school is based on the date the application was received by the lender and may take several weeks.